SahsB/SYNXSHOOTER/README.md

 # SYNX SHOOTER
-Final project of DSDL, 2016 spring, NTU.
+Final Project of [Digital System Design and Lab, NTU CSIE]

 #### Introduction (to be modified)
 This is a shooter game based on mainly [Phaser] framework.